alexdaiii-docker/node-dev/README.md

 # node-dev
 A NodeJS development environment for VSCode container development.

-Includes tags for global installs.
+Includes tags for globally installed npm packages.

-This image uses the latest node:alpine image as its base layer.
+All images are currently node:alpine image as its base layer